zj6882917/aakinshin.net/_posts/en/dotnet/ryujit-ctp5-and-loop-unrolling.md

 00007FFCC86E00A2  jl          00007FFCC86E0099
 ```

 A sad situation: RyuJIT can't unroll even the simplest loop.
+The cause is the following: RyuJIT is based off of the same codebase as JIT-x86 (see: [RyuJIT: The next-generation JIT compiler for .NET](http://blogs.msdn.com/b/dotnet/archive/2013/09/30/ryujit-the-next-generation-jit-compiler.aspx)).

 ### Summary